 On the other hand, companies seeking to protect their marquee brands and house marks may elect to continue to file local applications under the laws of each foreign country in order to obtain the maximum protection afforded to trademarks under local laws.
 Moreover, it is possible to follow a hybrid approach and utilize the Madrid Protocol system to efficiently obtain protection in a number of countries, while also pursuing local trademark applications under the laws of the jurisdictions that are most important to the trademark owner.

-Please contact Sean Fifield or your Locke Lord attorney if you have questions about the Madrid Protocol system or trademark registration generally.
+Please contact Sean Fifield or any of the following Locke Lord attorneys if you have questions about the Madrid Protocol system or trademark registration generally:

 |Country||Jurisdiction Fee (CHF)*|